Dr. Jekyll and Sister Hyde: Plot

 Jekyll soon finds that his serum requires a regular supply of female hormones to maintain its effect, necessitating the killing of young girls.
 Burke and Hare supply his needs, but their criminal activities are uncovered.
-Burke is lynched by a mob and Hare blinded by lime.
+A mob lynches Burke, and Hare is blinded by lime.
 The doctor decides to take matters into his own hands and commits the murders attributed to Jack the Ripper.
 Jekyll abhors this, but Mrs. Hyde relishes the killings as she begins to take control, even seducing and then killing Professor Robertson when he attempts to question her about the murders.

 As Mrs. Hyde grows more powerful, the two personalities begin to struggle for dominance.
-Jekyll asks Susan to the opera; however, when he is getting dressed to go out, he unconsciously takes Mrs. Hyde's gown from the wardrobe instead of his own clothes, realizing that he no longer needs to drink the serum in order to transform.
+Jekyll asks Susan to the opera; however, when he is getting dressed to go out, he unconsciously takes Mrs. Hyde's gown from the wardrobe instead of his clothes, realizing that he no longer needs to drink the serum to transform.

 Susan is heartbroken when Jekyll fails to take her out to the opera, and she decides to go alone.
-However, the evil Mrs. Hyde decides that innocent, pure Susan's blood is just what she needs to finally take over Jekyll's body.
-She stalks Susan through the dark streets, but Jekyll's will only just manages to thwart Mrs. Hyde's attempt to kill Susan.
-He then commits one last murder to find a way to stabilize his condition, but he is interrupted by the police after a comment by Hare leads them to realize the similarity between Jekyll's earlier experiments on cadavers and the Ripper murders.
-As Jekyll tries to escape by climbing along the outside of a building, he transforms into Mrs. Hyde who, lacking his strength, falls to the ground — dying as a twisted amalgamation of both male and female.
+However, Mrs. Hyde decides that innocent, pure Susan's blood is just what she needs to take over Jekyll's body.
+She stalks Susan through the dark streets, but Jekyll's willpower barely manages to thwart Mrs. Hyde's attempt to kill Susan.
+He then commits one last murder to find a way to stabilize his condition.
+Still, he is interrupted by the police after a comment by Hare leads them to realize the similarity between Jekyll's earlier experiments on cadavers and the Ripper murders.
+As Jekyll tries to escape by climbing along the outside of a building, he transforms into Mrs. Hyde and falls to the ground, dying as an amalgamation of both male and female.